Gibberlings3/Grey_The_Dog/c#greythedog/readme.greythedog.english.txt

 In some game cutscenes, Grey might be visible at places where he shouldn't be as 7th party member.
 I'm not sure how to solve this.

 Paper doll: currently, the wolf paper doll is added to the MDOG animation (renamed to MDOGINV.BAM).
 In case this leads to any compatibility problems, let me know.
+Nevertheless, in BGT no paperdoll is being shown.
+I couldn't solve this.

 Grey has no clear fog of war effect, so when following as 7th party member, he might "vanish" behind the line of sight.
 Rearranging the whole group's position should bring him back at the PC's side.
 (The reason is that the engines cannot handle more than 8 creatures with CFoW - and that includes the 6 party members and cutscene spies.)